My Tokyo Guide

 From Tokyo Station: 24 minutes on the JR Yamanote Line to Ikebukuro Station, or 17 minutes on Tokyo Metro's Marunouchi Line to Ikebukuro Station.

 Take a trip to Sunshine City to experience the latest in modern entertainment.
-Sky Circus Sunshine 60 Observatory—on the 60th floor of the Sunshine 60 building—uses virtual reality technology to give you virtual wings.
+Sunshine 60 Observatory Tenbou-Park, on the 60th floor of the Sunshine 60 building, offers a similar sense of openness as a regular park, but is 251 meters above sea level and has a 360-degree view.
 At Sunshine Aquarium on the rooftop of the neighboring World Import Mart Building, sit below chutes of gliding penguins and sea lions, or alternatively, lie back and roam through the stars at Konica Minolta Planetarium Manten (Ikebukuro).
 Whether you're here with kids or not, head to NAMJATOWN for five lively indoor “towns” filled with food and entertainment options.

 Ikebukuro now rivals Akihabara for its dedication to Japanese subcultures, so if you're a fan of any of the genres, schedule a trip to Otome Road—dedicated to girls' comics and video games—and the Pokémon Center MEGA TOKYO & Pikachu Sweets or the Evangelion Store.
 Animate's flagship store Animate Ikebukuro Honten, specializing in anime, manga, and video games, can be found close to Ikebukuro Station’s east exit.

 Ikebukuro Nishiguchi Park, located in front of the west exit of Ikebukuro Station, is a great place to watch performances or just relax and enjoy yourself.
 The adjacent open-air Global Ring Theater hosts live music and festivals at various times.
 The nearby Tokyo Metropolitan Theatre offers a range of interesting concerts, plays, and dance performances.
 Ikebukuro Engeijyo is home to more traditional forms of Japanese entertainment.
 Rosa Kaikan and Shin-Bungeiza screen a wide selection of classic and independent films both Japanese and Western.
 If architecture is your thing, head to the Frank Lloyd Wright-designed Jiyugakuen Myonichikan—the House of Tomorrow.
 If you know someone who's expecting, pay your respects at Zoshigaya Kishimojindo Temple—home of the goddess of safe birth and childrearing.